MartinaGelnerova/Zillow-miniactors/Zillow_rent/README.md

 If you would like more inspiration on how scraping Zillow.com could help your business or organization, check out our [Real Estate](https://apify.com/industries).

 ## How to scrape Zillow.com
-It's easy to scrape [Zillow.com](https://zillow.com) with Zillow URL scraper.
+It's easy to scrape [Zillow.com](https://zillow.com) with Zillow Rent scraper.
 Just follow these few steps and you'll get your data in a few minutes.

 1. Click on Try for free.
-2. Go to Zillow.com, set up any filter you want (for example location, price range, number of bedrooms and bathrooms), copy the URL and paste it to the actor.
-This can be done for multiple filters/URLs.
+2. Fill in Search specification (location - city name and/or zip code).
 3. Click on Run.
-4. When Zillow URL scraper has finished, preview or download your data from the Dataset tab.
+4. When Zillow Rent scraper has finished, preview or download your data from the Dataset tab.

 ## Do you need more data?
 Go to [Zillow Real Estate Scraper](https://apify.com/petr_cermak/zillow-api-scraper).
 It is more complex to set up but it also allows you to try different set-up combinations as well as get more details on properties.